 I love how the finished product turned out.
 It was just as I pictured it.
 I wanted it to look like an old weathered board that has been sitting around for years.

 We are very happy with our "brand new" bathroom!
 It suits us much better than if we had done a complete overhaul and it was much easier on the pocketbook!

+It's possible that a new shower curtains may be just what you need.
 A few years back I was somewhat "forced" to redo my downstairs bathroom.
-You can read about how I got a nudge from my sister to consider a makeover.
+You can read about how I got a nudge from my sister to consider that makeover.